-Welsh choir attend royal celebration
+Welsh choirs attend royal celebration

-Caldicot choir attend royal birthday celebration
+Caldicot choir and Côr y Boro attend royal celebration

-Caldicot Male Voice Choir are among Welsh guests invited to attend the first public engagement for the Duke and Duchess of Sussex.
+Caldicot Male Voice Choir and Côr y Boro were among Welsh guests invited to attend the first public engagement for the Duke and Duchess of Sussex.

-The event on 22 May is part of the Prince of Wales' 70th Birthday Patronage Celebration at Buckingham Palace.
+Tuesday's event was part of the Prince of Wales' 70th Birthday Patronage Celebration at Buckingham Palace.

-The choir said they are "over the moon" to sing at the celebration.

-The Prince of Wales and the Duchess of Cornwall will also attend the event, which is held in the gardens of Buckingham Palace.
+The Prince of Wales and the Duchess of Cornwall attended the event, which was held in the gardens of Buckingham Palace.

 It celebrates the Prince of Wales' patronages and military affiliations as well as charities supported by the Prince.